ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/012-streaming.md

 #### YouTube Super Chats

 When a YouTube Super Chat or Super Sticker arrives, it will automatically be marked as a favorite.
 It will also be added to a Super Chats tab in the Comments & Reactions window.
-(The Super Chats tab will only show up once a Super Chat arrives.)
+(The Super Chats tab will only show once a Super Chat arrives.)

 #### Banning Viewers